cezarypiatek/cezarypiatek.github.io/src/content/post/no-more-staleelementreferenceexception/index.md

 }
 ```

 This little trick allows us to introduce `StableWebElement` almost transparently into existing codebase with minimal effort.
-I said "almost" because we need to still use `FindStableElement` extension method on search context which is `WebDriver` (or we can create a wrapper for `WebDriver` that use the same trick as StableWebElement).
+I said "almost" because we still  need to use `FindStableElement` extension method on search context which is `WebDriver` (or we can create a wrapper for `WebDriver` that use the same trick as StableWebElement).

 ## Summary
-All methods for locating WebElement in my test always return StableWebElement wrapper and the problem with StaleObjectReferenceException disappeared.

-The full implementation of `StableWebElement` can be found in `Tellurium` project [here](https://github.com/cezarypiatek/Tellurium/blob/6f3754060f4386e115b40e13ffed5303bd98fc39/Src/MvcPages/SeleniumUtils/StableWebElement.cs)
+After applying `StableWebElement` in my UI Test the problem of `StaleObjectReferenceException` was completely eliminated.
+Utilizing the proxy pattern allowed me to introduce the `StableWebElement` with minimal effort preserving standard Selenium API and keeping the readability of my tests code.
+An attempt of implementation of `StableWebElement` can be found in `Tellurium` project [here](https://github.com/cezarypiatek/Tellurium/blob/6f3754060f4386e115b40e13ffed5303bd98fc39/Src/MvcPages/SeleniumUtils/StableWebElement.cs).